nausicaan/limesurvey/README.md

 #### LimeSurvey installation

-The application is automatically done as part of the `docker-entrypoint.sh`, which calls `nrm-check-install.php` returning either:
+The application is automatically done as part of the `docker-entrypoint.sh`, which calls `gdx-check-install.php` returning either:

 - `NOINSTALL` (Database Connection is valid but LimeSurvey has not yet been installed), or
 - `INSTALL` (LimeSurvey tables exist in the database)